labordynamicsinstitute/ldilab-manual/06-basic-flow.md

 - cleaning data (reformatting, standardizing, dropping) to create analysis data
 - analyzing data and reporting results in tables, figures, and in-text numbers.

+(dataflowdiagram)=
-## Details on data workflows {#dataflowdiagram}
+## Details on data workflows

 In a reproducible workflow, *instructions* to perform all of the above are provided.
 Most of the time, those instructions will be *computer code*, to be interpreted using statistical software, in some cases to be compiled into executables (C++, Fortran).
 Sometimes, the data acquisition might also be coded - using software packages or scripts to download, or through computer-assisted surveys or experiments.
 But more often, acquiring data entails manual actions.
-For instance, secondary data access might be described in [Data Availability Statements](#dasmaster), whereas primary data acquisition might be described in survey documentation, field guides, and in experiment instructions.^[Note that when the authors generate or collect primary data, subsequent users of the same data are secondary data users, but replication might also involve re-executing the experiment, or collecting data anew with the same survey instruments.]
+For instance, secondary data access might be described in [Data Availability Statements](dasmaster), whereas primary data acquisition might be described in survey documentation, field guides, and in experiment instructions.^[Note that when the authors generate or collect primary data, subsequent users of the same data are secondary data users, but replication might also involve re-executing the experiment, or collecting data anew with the same survey instruments.]
 Once analysis data is created, the analysis programs generate output that is then embedded in the article.
 Often, that output might be ready-made tables and figures.
 But sometimes authors will manually transcode output from log files into tables.
 Modern reproducible documents will capture such output and embed it into a document directly.

 The following diagram illustrates the generic flow:
 <!--